-Mrs Smith, our Learning Mentor works in 'The Nest'.
-Her role is to provide support and guidance to children and those engaged with them, to help identify any barriers to a child's learning and then work with the child to remove the barrier so that the child can effectively participate in school life.
+Our Pastoral Support Manager works in 'The Nest'.
+The Pastoral Support Manager provides support and guidance to children and those engaged with them, to help identify any barriers to a child's learning and then work with the child to remove the barrier so that the child can effectively participate in school life.

-Class Teachers can refer a child for Learning Mentor support when they identify a behavioural or emotional need which requires additional support from that already provided within the classroom.
-Mrs Smith will then work with the child, often on a 1-1 basis following an ELSA support programme.
+Class Teachers can refer a child for support when they identify a behavioural or emotional need which requires additional support from that already provided within the classroom.
+The Pastoral Support Manager and Learning Mentors will then work with the child, often on a 1-1 basis following a Communication and Language support programme.

-If you have any concerns about your child's behavioural or emotional needs you can discuss these with Mrs Smith and together agree if additional supports would be appropriate.
+If you have any concerns about your child's behavioural or emotional needs you can discuss tthis initially with the class teacher who will work with the Pastoral Support Manager to agree if additional supports would be appropriate.

-The needs of a child are individual but some of the common issues supported by our Learning Mentor include:
+The needs of a child are individual but some of the common issues supported by our Learning Mentors include:

-Lunch Time Club (LTC) - Mrs Smith and Mrs Skelton jointly run the Lunch Time Club.
-The LTC is now being offered as a quiet alternative for children, a space for them to read, draw or colour in away from the playground.
-Following the success of last term the club will continue to focus on offering this space to KS2 children and now Year 2 children as well.
-A timetable is in place so that each KS2 year group + Yr 2 attends on a different day.
+Lunch Time Club (LTC) - Mrs Mills, Mrs Walker and Mrs Skelton jointly run the Lunch Time Club.
+The LTC is a quiet alternative for children, a space for them to read, draw or colour in away from the playground.
 Children who have attended the Lunch Time Club have really enjoyed the opportunity to spend time in a smaller group.

 The Worry Box - A Worry Box has been placed in the library area in front of 'The Nest'.
 This is available to all children.
 It provides a forum through which they can share their individual worries.
-Mrs Smith reads the worries and then discusses the worry with the child.
+Learning Mentors read the worries and then discuss with the child.
 If the worry relates to a matter outside of school, then consent is sought to share that information with the child's parent/ caregiver.

 Children are a part of and influenced by a number of 'systems' including the self, family, school, community and the wider world.
 The 'barrier' to learning may lie within one or more of these systems and may present in school as a 'behavioural need' such as difficult, aggressive or challenging behaviour, or as an 'emotional need' such as low self-esteem, anxiety or signs of depression.
-Mrs Smith may contact the child's parent to discuss their individual needs and to agree a plan of action to best ensure that those needs are met.
+The Pastoral Support Manger and Learning Mentors may contact the child's parent to discuss their individual needs and to agree a plan of action to best ensure that those needs are met.
 This may include completing an Early Help Assessment or seeking consent to engage in a Team Around the Child (see our School Policy on Safeguarding for further information).